Yoga for Strong Bones

 - Intermediate and classical versions of each pose

-This In-Person group will be limited to 5 participants so there’ll be time for individual support.
-We will be wearing masks.
+This In-Person group will be limited to 8 participants so there’ll be time for individual support.

 During Yoga for STRONG Bones you will learn yoga poses that appear to raise Bone Mineral Density in the spine and the femur.
 You will be guided step-by-step through 12 poses to keep you strong.